-Tired of seeing the same houses, trees and cracks in the pavement on your neighborhood running route?
-It might just be time to expand your horizons to any of Oregon’s incredible running trails, where you can run to your heart’s content on dirt, gravel or pavement and soak up some of the state’s most gorgeous landscapes.
+One of the best parts of Oregon’s varied landscape is that it makes for the best running trails.
+In cities and towns big and small you can run to your heart’s content on dirt, gravel or pavement and soak up some of the state’s most gorgeous landscapes.
 Here’s a roundup of top running spots in Oregon, recommended by local running-shop experts.

 You don’t have to leave the city for phenomenal trails if you don’t want to.
 Clay Lambourne, manager of Portland Running Company’s Northwest Portland location, says Forest Park, just a few minutes from the store, is the ultimate go-to for many runners.
 Consider starting a section of the 30-mile Wildwood Trail at Washington Park, where you can park at the Vietnam Veterans of Oregon Memorial or ride the MAX from downtown Portland.
 Avoid crowds by going early or midweek, or download a map to find another route among the 80-plus miles of trail in all.
 When in doubt, try the 11.2-mile Leif Erickson Trail, an extra-wide dirt and gravel fire lane that can accommodate varying paces of runners, hikers and cyclists.
 Always remember to be a good trail user and share the space.

 On Portland’s east side, Lambourne recommends the flat, beginner-friendly trails at several neighborhood parks including Alberta Park, Irvington Park, Wilshire Park and Fernhill Park, which has a track on it.
 Powell Butte Nature Park features no less than 21 trails of different surfaces and distances for runners and hikers, with views of Mt.
 Hood in the distance.